mcc-cmd/mccnet/replit.md

 This project is a document management system for MCC네트월드 telecommunications dealers.
 Its main purpose is to streamline the handling of customer reception documents, offering capabilities such as role-based authentication, secure file uploads, comprehensive document tracking, and administrative functionalities.
 The system aims to enhance efficiency in managing customer activations and related processes.

 ## Recent Changes (January 2025)
-- **2025-01-08**: Successfully implemented and debugged contact code force update functionality
+- **2025-01-08**: Successfully implemented and debugged contact code force update functionality and activation processor display
   - Added "기존 접점코드 강제 업데이트" checkbox in AdminPanel contact code upload dialog
   - Enhanced backend API to process forceUpdate parameter with detailed logging
   - Fixed force update mechanism to properly update all existing contact codes regardless of changes